 You will need to bring all other supplies.

 Ceramics open studio takes place in the basement of the main building, adjacent to the south parking lot along 2nd Street.

-Currently enrolled students may use the ceramics open studio classrooms only when no class is in session in that room.
+Students currently enrolled in ceramics courses may use the ceramics open studio classrooms only when no class is in session in that room.
 Please refer to the ceramics studio guidelines for proper use of open studio and general rules for the ceramics studio.

 ASLD staff reserve the right to remove anyone who does not to comply with these guidelines, issued first with a warning to clean up and leave the facilities.

 MEMBERSHIP & COURSE ENROLLMENT